ArduPilot/ardupilot_wiki/common/source/docs/common-lua-scripts.rst

 - :code:`height_amsl( Location )` - Returns the height (in meters) above mean sea level at the provided Location userdata, or returns nil if that is not available.

-- :code:`height_terrain_difference_home( Location )` - Returns the difference in height (in meters) between the provided location and home, or returns nil if that is not available.
+- :code:`height_terrain_difference_home( difference, extrapolate)` -  find the difference between home terrain height and the terrain height at the current location in meters.
+Returns false if not available.
+If extrapolate is true, will return based on last valid terrain data.

 - :code:`height_above_terrain()` - Returns the height (in meters) that the vehicle is currently above the terrain, or returns nil if that is not available.